yutongz7/artemix_app/README.md

   .catch(error => console.error('Error:', error));
   ```
 - Make sure you run the backend code or there would be connection error
+- Try npm install react-native-elements if not already installed or if any errors occur(Kongmeng)

 ## Developing in a simulator: